How to remain in compliance with medical billing codes with remote monitoring of clinical patients.

 Clinics hoping to implement their own remote patient monitoring programs can easily do so without the anxiety of billing compliance.
 By choosing the right telehealth provider, clinics can safely and easily orchestrate their own RPM services while remaining completely compliant with coding requirements, even as they shift over time.

-Accuhealth is designed to support the ever-changing landscape of regulatory billing requirements for remote patient monitoring.
+Accuhealth is designed to support providers through the ever-changing landscape of regulatory billing requirements for remote patient monitoring.
 Our industry-leading tools and services quickly adapt to meet current and future adherence requirements for CPT Codes 99453 and 99454.

 With Accuhealth, our platform also tracks the thirty (30) day billing cadence automatically, eliminating the need for manual tracking and removing room for error.
 This, and other features, allow clinics to have peace of mind in knowing their RPM programs are always in compliance with all CMS rules.